WHAT'S IN THIS GUIDE?

-Sambawan Island has remained in the shadows of popular destinations for years, but as more and more people visit this island, this place is getting the attention it deserve.
+Sambawan Island has remained in the shadows of popular destinations for years, but as more and more people visit this island, this place is getting the attention it deserves.
 Sambawan is Biliran’s crown jewel, with its white sand, idyllic atmosphere, and cerulean waters.
 It also has a picturesque view of the island, which is probably the photo you’ll see once you make a quick online search.
 Most visitors visit Sambawan along with Maripipi because of their proximity to each other.

 How to Get There